catberry/catberry/docs/index.md

 ```

 In this example the store `order` will receive parameter `orderId` with value
-matched with number in URL.
+matched with a number in URL.

 ## File example
-Here is example of `./routes.js` file with all 3 cases of route definition:
+Here is an example of `./routes.js` file with all 3 cases of the route definition:

 ```javascript
 module.exports = [